welkman/funcito/docs/ReadMe.txt

 Version History:

+1.3    22-Oct-2013  Support for Netflix RxJava framework, including both Func1 and Action1 types
+                    "Command"-like functor support in Jedi, Functional Java, Collection-generic, Play!, and RxJava Modes and TypedModes, including SafeNav (like the Groovy operator), TailDefault and others Users can define and use their own custom modes Mode and TypedMode versions of all factory methods Alternative static access to set ProxyFactory (proxy provider) ProxyFactory log message downgraded from warning to info Upgraded Javadoc format (Java 7 generator)
+                    upgrade of Gradle build to 1.6
+                    improved tests and improved test coverage

 1.2    26-Oct-2012  Support for Play!
 Framework 2 F.Function
                     Support for collections-generic (generified fork of Jakarta commons-collections) Transformer and Predicate
                     Upgraded to Gradle version 1.1